 Additional Uses for Chipboard

 Chipboard is also used as a stand-alone craft.
 It can be cut precisely to create frames and other decorative objects.
 Some people make chipboard frames and then decorate the chipboard surface.
-In recent years, craft stores have featured a wide range of chipboard produced in pre-cut shapes that can be used in scrapbooks but also in frames, on wreaths, and just about anywhere the creative mind sees fit.
+Craft stores have featured a wide range of chipboard produced in pre-cut shapes that can be used in scrapbooks but also in frames, on wreaths, and just about anywhere the creative mind sees fit.

 In addition to scrapbooking, it is often used for rubber stamping and painting.
 It's that versatile, as it can be a stand-alone craft or part of one.